West Somerset: Listed buildings

 There were 33 Grade I listed buildings in West Somerset: the oldest are Culbone Church (one of the smallest churches in England, and pre-Norman in origin) and Tarr Steps, which some say originates in the Bronze Age, although others date them from around 1400.
 Dunster has the greatest concentration of Grade I listed buildings including Dunster Castle, the Yarn Market, Gallox Bridge and Priory Church of St George.
 Other sites include manor houses such as Nettlecombe Court and Orchard Wyndham.
 The most recent buildings included in the list are Crowcombe Court which was completed in 1739 and the Church of St John the Baptist in Carhampton which was rebuilt in 1863.
 There are numerous religious structures in Somerset, with the largest number being Anglican parish churches, dating from Norman or medieval eras.
 Some of the churches are included in the Somerset towers, a collection of distinctive, mostly spireless Gothic church towers.

-Recent financial difficulties
+Financial difficulties

 In 2012 financial difficulties at the council, including a £1 million reduction over three years, lead to plans to outsource most of the services provided to the population and make most of the staff redundant.
-It is proposed that some services may be shared with Taunton Deane council.
+It was proposed that some services may be shared with Taunton Deane council.
 In December 2012 the grant received from central government was increased by 0.9% meaning the council had £3.8million to spend on the provision of services.